yanwoo8/yanwoo8/README.md

 # 🌱 Welcome to My Developer Journey! 🌱
-Hi, Thank you for your visiting!
+Hi, Thank you for your visiting!⠀

-I’m a (1) Git beginner who has just started,

-and a (2) junior developer aspiring to grow into an AI developer!

-All my code is open, and I welcome advice and feedback.

-(I haven’t actually participated in any Git projects yet and am still getting used to it, so there’s no activity for now 😅)
+I’m a (1) Git beginner who has just started,⠀ and a (2) junior developer aspiring to grow into an AI developer!⠀ All my code is open, and I welcome advice and feedback.⠀ (I haven’t actually participated in any Git projects yet and am still getting used to it, so there’s no activity for now 😅)

 <details>